 Category Strategy Potential Work Barrier Addressed 2 Expand Metro Mobility service beyond current service hours and area Identify funding to enable expansion of Metro Mobility ADA service beyond current service hours that are tied to fixed-route service hours.
-Low service levels, limited door-thru-door service 3 Improve awareness of information There are numerous information sources already available about transportation options in the Twin Cities area.
+Low service levels, limited door-thru-door service 2 Provide local shuttle or circulator service Starting and maintaining circulator services or local shuttles or microtransit options to connect with transit stations or destinations, whether provided by a public transit or human service agency, could help to bridge service gaps in areas with limited transit availability.
+These services can work well where travel needs are more flexible but may also address employment access based on local need.
+Low service levels 3 Improve awareness of information There are numerous information sources already available about transportation options in the Twin Cities area.
 However, awareness of these resources is limited.
 Public awareness strategies can help to improve access to these resources and the transportation services that people access through them.
 Ensure multiple ways for new and current riders to learn about changes to services or programs.
 Information needs 3 Improve awareness of travel training options Promote travel training options to populations most likely to need the service to increase awareness.
-Information needs, challenges with fixed route 3 Expand coordinated travel training Expand travel training where needed (in coordination with existing services), focusing on those populations who could ride fixed-route transit but who may need more initial assistance to do so.
+Information needs, challenges with fixed route 3 Expand coordinated travel training Expand travel training where needed (in coordination with existing services), focusing on those populations who could ride fixed- route transit but who may need more initial assistance to do so.
 The training should include skills across modes and skills for using technology in travel (such as phone apps).
 Information needs